 Sixteen years modeling natural and engineered hazards for the global (re)insurance market — building the geospatial decision systems capital gets allocated against.
-Founder of GeoRisk; NASA grant peer reviewer; longstanding research interest in decision support for crewed planetary operations.
+Founder of GeoRisk and CataclysmGuide; NASA grant peer reviewer; longstanding research interest in decision support for crewed planetary operations.

 Tropical cyclone, severe convective storm, flood, wildfire, and earthquake modeling at portfolio scale.
 Sixteen years of production work across the senior tier of the global market — world's largest publicly traded P&C insurer, top-5 global reinsurer, and industry-leading CAT modeling vendors.
-Direct relevance to FEMA, USACE, NOAA, and DOD installation resilience programs.
+The EP curve methodology underpinning CAT modeling is functionally equivalent to the Probabilistic Risk Assessment framework in NASA/SP-2011-3421 — scenario development, initiating event quantification, uncertainty analysis, and decision support across system life-cycle phases.

 Live NOAA event ingestion, geospatial overlay against arbitrary asset portfolios, automated exposure quantification.
 GeoRisk is the operational reference architecture; applicable to installation resilience, energy grid hardening, and tactical situational awareness under DOE, DHS, and DOD authorities.